Brian Kelley

 Brian Kelley is an Assistant Professor of Academic Literacy & Linguistcs.
 He identifies as a cis-gender queer male and typically uses pronouns of he/him/his, though, like most members of the queer community, he is fine with any pronouns so long as they are used without harmful intent.
 You are welcome to refer to him as Brian, Dr. Kelley, Professor Kelley, Mr. Kelley, Professor Brian, Professor, Mister, “Prof”, or even just Kelley.
 Again, as long as the intent is appropriate, he will respond.

 Dr. Kelley is founder and coordinator of the Queer Communities Faculty Interest Group, is a SafeZone ally, and is working with Kathleen Dreyer and Jean Amaral on the development of a children’s and young adult literature review center.
 He is also working with a committee on establishing a Pride Mentoring Network and a Pride Reading Group.
-At BMCC he has had the good fortune to write the courses, ACL 125: Introduction to the Study of Literacy: Interdisciplinary Perspectives: ACL 175: Literacy and Language Practices of Activism & Social Change; ACL 195: Literacy, Development, and Social Justice; ACL 200: Literacy Practices: Birth through Adolescence; ACL 250: Literacy & Language Disabilities; CRT 196: Critical Thinking: Inquiry through Queer Theories; CRT 200: Introduction to Semiotics; CRT 300: Being Bodies: Discourses & Rhetorics of (Dis)Ability, Illness, Trauma, Violence, and Healing; LIN 300: Language, Gender, and Sexuality, and has assisted in numerous other courses, particularly ACR 150: Literacy in American Society.
+At BMCC he has had the good fortune to write the courses, ACL 125: Introduction to the Study of Literacy: Interdisciplinary Perspectives; ACL 175: Literacy and Language Practices of Activism & Social Change; ACL 195: Literacy, Development, and Social Justice; ACL 200: Literacy Practices: Birth through Adolescence; ACL 250: Literacy & Language Disabilities; CRT 196: Critical Thinking: Inquiry through Queer Theories; CRT 200: Introduction to Semiotics; CRT 300: Being Bodies: Discourses & Rhetorics of (Dis)Ability, Illness, Trauma, Violence, and Healing; LIN 300: Language, Gender, and Sexuality, and a number of other courses.
+He has aalso ssisted in developing numerous other courses, particularly ACL 150: Literacy in the United States.

 Brian is an avid collector of movies and video games (almost every console and hand-held system back to Atari), and he has two dogs – Stripe, a lab/pointer mix; and Álainnscáth (Irish for beautiful shadow; pronounced “awlin scawth”), a Kunming Wolfdog (a Chinese breed of shepherd).
 Stripe is named after the gremlin as he is quite mischievous; Álainnscáth is named after his deceased mother, Linda.